floatdrop/pinkie/readme.md

 [![Build Status](https://travis-ci.org/floatdrop/pinkie.svg?branch=master)](https://travis-ci.org/floatdrop/pinkie)

-There are [tons of Promise implementations](https://github.com/promises-aplus/promises-spec/blob/master/implementations.md#standalone) out there, but all of them focused on browser compatibility and often bloated with functionality.
+There are [tons of Promise implementations](https://github.com/promises-aplus/promises-spec/blob/master/implementations.md#standalone) out there, but all of them focus on browser compatibility and are often bloated with functionality.

-This module focused to be exactly Promise specification polyfill (like [native-promise-only](https://github.com/getify/native-promise-only)), but in NodeJS land (it should be browserify-able thou).
+This module is an exact Promise specification polyfill (like [native-promise-only](https://github.com/getify/native-promise-only)), but in Node.js land (it should be browserify-able though).

 ## Install